 This classic family ride will swing riders on an arc reaching 54 feet over a pool of water.
 It’s not exactly the Atlantic Ocean, but that pop of airtime will give a hint of what the Pilgrims experienced on their heroic voyage long ago.
-Check out these stories, videos and photos about the Mayflower here on our HoliBlog.
+Brave the seas for more stories, videos and photos about the Mayflower here on our HoliBlog.

 Tips For Your Visit